Oni22/fluttermollie/example/README.md

 Info.plist   | URL Schemes -> item0 -> "mollie" | Set up "payment-return" in AppDelegate.swift (see top)| mollie://payment-return

-**4. Call your api endpoint and send your MollieOrderRequest to your server to retrieve an order object:**
+**4. Call your api endpoint or use the client instance to send your MollieOrderRequest to the server to retrieve an order object:**

+For client-server architecture:

 ```dart